emersonsl/prisma-pascal-case-to-snake-case/README.md

 ### This script maps models and enumerations from Prisma Schema Language (PSL) files.
-Transforming tables and fields of database from camel case (pascal case) to snake case.
+Transforming tables and fields of database from camel case or pascal case to snake case.

 #### Sample input: